solaunar/TikaTok/README.md

 ### Requirements
    * Any Java distribution over 6.
    * Android Studio (for emulator use and download on Android Devices) and/or any Android Device.
+   * Devices must have minimum SDK version of 26.

 ### Directions
 1. Clone the project to Android Studio.